 You need to be able to drive a schedule.
 If you want to ship something in six months, the team shouldn’t have 12-months’ worth of work to do.
-Use a process to figure out how fast the team is moving and extrapolate to predict the schedule.
+Use an innovative software development process to figure out how fast the team is moving and extrapolate to predict the schedule.

 Create a bullet list of requirements that need to be met before a user story or bug can be considered done or shippable.
 Then share it with all members of the development team and all stakeholders.

 Rely on the right set of architectural and testing tools to make sure you are building a quality product.
 Match that with a commitment to test-driven development.